Sunshine on Leith (song)

 "Sunshine on Leith" is a ballad by Scottish duo the Proclaimers.
 Released in 1988, it is the title-track and second single from their album Sunshine on Leith (1988).
-It narrowly missed out on the UK Top 40 Singles Charts, peaking at number forty-one in the United Kingdom, and since its release, the song has become an unofficial anthem for Hibernian F.C.
+It peaked at number 41 in the UK singles chart, and since its release, the song has become an unofficial anthem for Hibernian F.C.

 Background

 The song has been described as an "anthem of love" by the BBC, who later reported it has "brought communities together and touched lives" since its original release.
-Since its release, "Sunshine on Leith" has become an unofficial club anthem for Scottish football club Hibernian, whose supporters often sing the song during matches.
+Since its release, "Sunshine on Leith" has become an unofficial club anthem for Scottish football club Hibernian, whose supporters often sing the song after winning important matches, such as Edinburgh Derbies or cup matches.
 The song first began its association with the club during the Hands Off Hibs campaign in the 1990s, in response to a proposed takeover of the club by the Heart of Midlothian chairman Willie Mercer.
 The Proclaimers were actively involved in the campaign and headlined at the rally that was organised on behalf of the campaign at the Usher Hall in Edinburgh.
 As a result, the song has since been described as "a love song that has become a terrace anthem".